slate-studio/chr/README.md

 ## Quick Start

-For Rails demo project and to understanding how Character works please check out our boilerplate project [Venice](https://github.com/alexkravets/venice) — it assumes you have Ruby & MongoDB installed on your local machine.
+For Rails demo project and to understand how Character works please check out our boilerplate project [Venice](https://github.com/alexkravets/venice) — it assumes you have Ruby & MongoDB installed on your local machine.

 ## Character Family: